 January, October, July, April

 Take advantage of one of our 100 Master’s Scholarships to study at Swansea University, the Times Good University Guide’s Welsh University of the Year 2017.
 Postgraduate loans are also available to English and Welsh domiciled students.
 For more information on fees and funding please visit our website.

 The developing discipline of health informatics is becoming an increasingly important component of health provision in the 21st Century.
 This programme builds on the successful MSc in Health Informatics which has been running at Swansea University since 2001.
-This course is designed for those with experience in health informatics who want to make a contribution to the field by helping develop the knowledge base.
-Research skills are developed through three short modules as the student develops their own health informatics research project in the first 9 months of the course.

 Modules on this programme typically include: